Frequently Asked Questions

 I've lost my return envelope.
 Can I still send my films back?

-All you need to do is pop the films into an envelope and send them back to LOVEFILM free of charge to:
+All you need to do is pop the films into an envelope and send them free of charge to LOVEFiLM at:

 LOVEFiLM UK Limited